TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/Usages/Index.rst

          "Save and New" button.

-The objects and properties you can use here are generally defined in the document "TSconfig" in addition to local extension documents.
+The objects and properties you can use here are generally defined in the document ":ref:`TSconfig <t3tsconfig:start>`" in addition to local extension documents.

+.. _details-typoscript-templates:

 TypoScript Templates
 """"""""""""""""""""